sksh100/theorangecode/MAILERLITE_SETUP.md

 - **First Name** (if provided)
 - **Last Name** (if provided)
 - **Phone Number** (if provided)
-- **Source** (tracks where the subscription came from, e.g., "Footer Newsletter Subscription" or "Your Luxury Agent Coming Soon Page")
+- **Source** (tracks where the subscription came from, e.g., "Footer Newsletter Subscription" or "The Orange Code Coming Soon Page")

 ## 🔍 Troubleshooting